IE-bank-team/ie-bank-infrastructure/modules/managed-identity/user-assigned-identity/federated-identity-credential/README.md

 ### Parameter: `userAssignedIdentityName`

 The name of the parent user assigned identity.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string